 PRINCETON, N.J., Oct.
-10, 2012 /PRNewswire-USNewswire/ -- Martha Bello of Paterson, Lisa Modirian of Mendham and Catherine Suarez of Gibbstown yesterday were awarded $2,000 scholarships from the Health Research and Educational Trust of New Jersey (HRET), the educational affiliate of the New Jersey Hospital Association.
+18 /PRNewswire-USNewswire/ -- Kay Hori of Jersey City, Amanda Mickley of Freehold and Elizabeth Zweighaft of Ramsey recently were awarded $2,000 scholarships from the Health Research and Educational Trust of New Jersey (HRET), the educational affiliate of the New Jersey Hospital Association.

 The scholarships were awarded at HRET's annual golf outing and scholarship presentation.
 The Health Career Scholarship fund provides assistance to applicants who are enrolled in an accredited undergraduate or graduate health career program, maintain a grade point average of 3.0 or better and demonstrate financial need.
 To date, HRET has awarded more than $160,000 in scholarships.

 "We are honored to provide support and encouragement to these outstanding students," said NJHA President and CEO Betsy Ryan.
-"Each plans to work in our state and will continue to care for our patients.
+"Each plans to work in our state and will continue to care for our patients and train future healthcare workers.
 All three are great examples of healthcare's future."

 SOURCE New Jersey Hospital Association